 - A. Mix of Single-Family Residential Lots by Area.
 Developments in the SN, SCN, TSN, TCN, TR, and JLMA Zoning Districts must provide a variety of lots for single-family attached (SFA) and single-family detached (SFD) dwelling units by area as provided below. - 1.
 All developments containing 10 or more single-family lots must include a mixture of such lots by lot area.
 Exception.
-No mix in lot area is required for townhouse building lots.

-- 2. No more than 60% of all SFD and no more than 60% of all SFA duplex, triplex, and quadruplex building lots, are permitted to be similar in total lot area. - a.
+No mix in lot area is required for townhouse building lots. - 2.
+No more than 60% of all SFD and no more than 60% of all SFA duplex, triplex, and quadruplex building lots, are permitted to be similar in total lot area. - a.
 For purposes of the SN, SCN, TSN, and TCN Zoning Districts, as used in Section 7.01.03.A.2. "similar in total lot area" is defined as being within 500 square feet of each other. - b.
 For purposes of the TR-10, TR-3, TR-1, JLMA-1, JLMA-2, and JLMA-3 Zoning Districts, as used in Section 7.01.03.A.2. "similar in total lot area" is defined as within 1,000 square feet of each other. - c.
 Exception.
 Up to 80% of the lots may be similar in total lot area, provided at least 25% of such lots: - 1.
 Have alternate shape and orientation, such as pipestem or alley lots; or - 2.
-Are either less than 67% or more than 150% the average of other lots similar in total lot area by: - a.
-Lot width; - b.
+Are either less than 67% or more than 150% the average of other lots similar in total lot area by:

+- b.
 Front yard or minimum distance from dwelling to street; or - c.
 Maximum building height at construction. - 3.
 Dispersion of Lots.
 Lots that are similar in total lot area for the same dwelling unit type must be distributed throughout a subdivision rather than grouped in one area. - a.
 The mix of lots by area and configurations must be available on each block, except when the Zoning Administrator determines pursuant to Section 10.02 that an appropriate dispersion of lot sizes and configurations is provided on adjoining blocks in accordance with the purpose of Section 7.01.03. - b.
 Exception.
 Smaller lots may be located adjacent to parks and open spaces. - 4.
-The requirements of Section 7.01.03.A. may be modified in accordance with the provisions of Section 10.10.04.C.

-B. Lot Lines.
+The requirements of Section 7.01.03.A. may be modified in accordance with the provisions of Section 10.10.04.C. - B. Lot Lines.

 - 1. Front Lot Line.
 For the purposes of determining lot width every lot has only 1 front that must be shown on the subdivision plat or Site Plan. - a.
 Where a lot is located along only 1 road, the front lot line is the lot line that abuts or is within the road. - b.
 Where a lot has 2 or more lot lines that abut or are within a road, the front lot line is located along the road with the shortest frontage that: - 1.
 Is less than 80% the length of the larger frontage; - 2.
 Meets the minimum lot width; and - 3.
 Can provide access. - c.
-If Section 7.01.03.B.1.b. does not result in 1 front, the front lot line is the same as the front of the prevailing building pattern or the same as the lot pattern if no building pattern is established.
+If Section 7.01.03.B.1.b. does not result in 1 front, the front lot line is the same as the front of the prevailing building pattern or the same as the lot pattern if no building pattern is established. - 2.
+Rear Lot Line. - a.
+There is only 1 rear lot line. - b.
+The rear lot line is opposite the front lot line. - 3.
+Side Lot Lines.
+All other lot lines are side lot lines.